just-ctrlC-ctrlV/Secure-Voting-System/README.md

 #### The Decentralized Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
 Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
 Explore this innovative project for trustworthy and decentralized voting processes.

 ## Features
--  JWT is implemented for secure voter authentication and authorization.
 -  Utilizes Ethereum blockchain for tamper-proof and transparent voting records.
 -  Removes the need for intermediaries, ensuring a trustless voting process.
 -  Admin panel to manage candidates, set voting dates, and monitor results.